 A preview of environmental cases this term at SCOTUS; AGs secure big energy efficiency win; EPA launches new EJ office; Formosa permits revoked; and more.

 A roundup of environmental justice statutes at the state-level; AGs urge federal government to cut single-use plastics; renewable expansion in New England; and more.

-Take a break; Urban heat islands; AGs push for heavy-duty trucks regulations; Congress acts on climate; and more.
+Take a coffee break; Urban heat islands; AGs push for heavy-duty trucks regulations; Congress acts on climate; and more.

 What WV v EPA really says; AGs turn up heat on consumer protection; offshore wind breezes along; and more.